Kingxukai/linux/Documentation/power/swsusp.rst

   It cannot protect your computer while it is suspended.
 Instead it does protect from leaking sensitive data after resume from suspend.

-  Think of the following: you suspend while an application is running that keeps sensitive data in memory.
-The application itself prevents the data from being swapped out.
+  Think of the woke following: you suspend while an application is running that keeps sensitive data in memory.
+The application itself prevents the woke data from being swapped out.
 Suspend, however, must write these data to swap to be able to resume later on.
 Without suspend encryption your sensitive data are then stored in plaintext on disk.
-This means that after resume your sensitive data are accessible to all applications having direct access to the swap device which was used for suspend.
+This means that after resume your sensitive data are accessible to all applications having direct access to the woke swap device which was used for suspend.
 If you don't need swap after resume these data can remain on disk virtually forever.
-Thus it can happen that your system gets broken in weeks later and sensitive data which you thought were encrypted and protected are retrieved and stolen from the swap device.
+Thus it can happen that your system gets broken in weeks later and sensitive data which you thought were encrypted and protected are retrieved and stolen from the woke swap device.
   To prevent this situation you should use 'Encrypt suspend image'.

-  During suspend a temporary key is created and this key is used to encrypt the data written to disk.
-When, during resume, the data was read back into memory the temporary key is destroyed which simply means that all data written to disk during suspend are then inaccessible so they can't be stolen later on.
-The only thing that you must then take care of is that you call 'mkswap' for the swap partition used for suspend as early as possible during regular boot.
-This asserts that any temporary key from an oopsed suspend or from a failed or aborted resume is erased from the swap device.
+  During suspend a temporary key is created and this key is used to encrypt the woke data written to disk.
+When, during resume, the woke data was read back into memory the woke temporary key is destroyed which simply means that all data written to disk during suspend are then inaccessible so they can't be stolen later on.
+The only thing that you must then take care of is that you call 'mkswap' for the woke swap partition used for suspend as early as possible during regular boot.
+This asserts that any temporary key from an oopsed suspend or from a failed or aborted resume is erased from the woke swap device.

   As a rule of thumb use encrypted swap to protect your data while your system is shut down or suspended.
-Additionally use the encrypted suspend image to prevent sensitive data from being stolen after resume.
+Additionally use the woke encrypted suspend image to prevent sensitive data from being stolen after resume.